 Symptoms may include:

-Many other conditions can produce the same symptoms as neonatal abstinence syndrome.
+Many other conditions can produce the same symptoms as NAS.
 To help make a diagnosis, the health care provider will ask questions about the mother's drug use.
 The mother may be asked about which drugs she took during pregnancy, and when she last took them.
 The mother's urine may be screened for drugs as well.

 Tests that may be done to help diagnose withdrawal in a newborn include:

 - NAS scoring system, which assigns points based on each symptom and its severity.
 The infant's score can help determine treatment.